 NetworkMiner showing thumbnails for images extracted to disk

 User credentials (usernames and passwords) for supported protocols are extracted by NetworkMiner and displayed under the "Credentials" tab.
-The credentials tab sometimes also show information that can be used to identify a particular person, such as user accounts for popular online services like Gmail or Facebook.
+The credentials tab sometimes also shows information that can be used to identify a particular person, such as user accounts for popular online services like Gmail or Facebook.

 Another very useful feature is that the user can search sniffed or stored data for keywords.
 NetworkMiner allows the user to insert arbitrary string or byte-patterns that shall be searched for with the keyword search functionality.

 NetworkMiner Professional can be delivered either as an Electronic Software Download (ESD) or shipped physically on a USB flash drive.
 The product is exactly the same, regardless of delivery method.
 NetworkMiner is a portable application that doesn't require any installation, which means that the USB version can be run directly from the USB flash drive.
 However, we recommend that you copy NetworkMiner to the local hard drive of your computer in order to achieve maximum performance.

 The latest version of NetworkMiner can be downloaded from: